Quick Sort Algorithm

 Base case

-In recursive algorithms, the base case is the smallest version of the problem where recursion will terminate.
-So, in the case of quicksort, the base case occurs when the sub-array size is either 0 (empty) or 1.
+Base case is the smallest version of the problem where recursion will terminate.
+So, in the case of quick sort, the base case occurs when the sub-array size is either 0 (empty) or 1.
+In other words, l >= r is the condition for the base case.
 The critical question is: When do we reach the empty subarray scenario?
 Think and explore!

 Quick sort pseudocode